Loading

 History

 The Jesuits built the first Catholic church in the area where the present Santa Cruz Parish stands on June 20, 1619.
 The original church design was made of stone and wood.
 The Jesuits enshrined the image of Our Lady of Pilar in 1643 to serve the predominantly Chinese residents in the area.
-The first church was made of stone and wood was built in the 17th century.
 On June 3, 1863, an earthquake destroyed the church.
 Agustin de Mendoza began reconstruction work on the church in 1868.
 In 1938, the revolutionary and writer Isabelo de los Reyes was buried within the church.

-The original structure of the church was twice damaged by earthquakes and then completely destroyed during the Battle of Manila.
-The present building of the church, reconstructed in 1957, was designed to reflect the Spanish baroque style that Resembles, Architectural style of Spanish missions in California.
+The original structure of the church was twice damaged by earthquakes and then completely destroyed during the Battle of Manila during World War II.
+The present building of the church, reconstructed in 1957, was designed to reflect the Spanish baroque style that resembles the architectural style of Spanish missions in California.
 Art Deco and Romanesque influences the interior of the Church.

 On August 15, 1957, the Congregation of the Blessed Sacrament began administering the church.